robotics-upo/hunav_sim/README.md

 As global parameters the user must indicate:

 * ```map```.
 Name of the map (ROS 2d map used by the ROS map_server) that corresponds to the scenario that is going to be loaded in the base simulator (Gazebo, Webots or similar). **Curretly this parameter is not being used**.
 * ```publish_people```.
-Boolean to indicate whether the hunav agents must be published in the topic /people using the message People of the people_msgs.
+Boolean to indicate whether the hunav agents must be also published in the topic /people using the message *People* of the *people_msgs*.
 This can be useful if other nodes need to receive information about the people around the robot.
+In order to have the complete data of an 2D navigation agent, the agent's yaw (*radians*) has been included in the field *position.z* and the angular velocity (*rads/sec*) in the field *velocity.z*.
 * ```agents```.
 This is a list with the names of the agents to be spawned.